Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_air.md

 ![Target in Rmax](../../img/radar_target_in_rmax.jpg)

-All ranges are calculated for the point the Bomb Button is pressed and hold down for release, not the point where the actual release signal is send a few seconds later.
-This means if the missile envelope is met on the display, then the Bomb Button can be pressed and the envelope will be valid for missile launch.
+All ranges are calculated for the point the Trigger is pressed and hold down for release, not the point where the actual release signal is send a few seconds later.
+This means if the missile envelope is met on the display, then the Trigger can be pressed and the envelope will be valid for missile launch.

 ### Allowable Steering Error (ASE) Circle